IntergalacticAvenger/myRPG/README.md

 # myRPG

 RPG Game creating using a N by N matrix.
+Imported from an existing gameFile.

+There are 2 modes, a 'WASD' mode to play the game, and an NCurses mode if you want to play using arrow keys

-Imported from an existing gameFile. gameFile follows the structure: (absolute/relative the file will load)
+gameFile follows the structure: (absolute/relative the file will load)
 ```
   20 25